adrianpomilio/serverless-how-to/README.md

 ## Lessons
 We will be leveraging the Serverless framework for many of these lessons.
 Please be sure to have your IAM and Serverless setups completed.
+You will be able to create everything following the steps, or you can simply look at the code for inspiration or to help you out.

 ### Lesson 1
 We are going to create a minimal serverless application.